Ferdinand II of Naples: Youth

-Ludovico responded to the threat by giving the green light to the monarch French Charles VIII to descend to Italy to reconquer the kingdom of Naples, which the latter believed usurped by the Aragonese to the Neapolitan Angevins.
+Ludovico responded to the threat by permitting the French monarch Charles VIII to enter Italy in order to reconquer the Kingdom of Naples, which the latter believed had been usurped by the Aragonese to the Neapolitan Angevins.

-As supreme captain of the army of the kingdom of Naples, Ferrandino always behaved honestly and, although very young, he knew how to impose order and discipline on his men.
+Ferrandino, although very young, showed promise as supreme captain of the army of the Kingdom of Naples.
 In October 1494, for example, he was fighting in Romagna against the French as an ally of Caterina Sforza, Countess of Forlì.
-To cause the break between the two was the so-called sack of Mordano, which took place between 20 and 21 October: around the city of Mordano they had gathered between fourteen thousand and sixteen thousand French to encircles it with siege and at the same time to trap Ferrandino, who, having fewer men, would almost certainly have been defeated.
+To cause the break between the two was the so-called Sack of Mordano, which took place between 20 and 21 October: around the city of Mordano the French had gathered between fourteen thousand and sixteen thousand soldiers to encircle and besiege it and at the same time to trap Ferrandino, who, having fewer men, was almost certain to be defeated.

 Therefore, understanding the situation and on his generals' advice, he decided not to respond to the countess's requests for help.
-Caterina, very angry, passed on the side of the French, who had devastated her lands and torn her subjects, breaking the alliance with the Neapolitans, and therefore Ferrandino, having learned the news, under a diverted rain was forced to leave Faenza with his men and to get on the way to Cesena.
-Although they were now enemies and despite the Neapolitan army being short of food, not having been well supplied by the countess even when they were allies, notes Leone Cobelli, a chronicler from Forlì, that Ferrandino always behaved honestly and that vice versa Countess Caterina sent his men to rob him, albeit unsuccessfully:
+Caterina, very angry, passed on the side of the French, who had devastated her lands and torn her subjects, breaking the alliance with Ferrandino, having learned the news, under a diverted rain was forced to leave Faenza with his men and to get on the way to Cesena.
+Although they were now enemies and despite the Neapolitan army being short of food, not having been well-supplied by the countess even when they were allies, notes Leone Cobelli, a chronicler from Forlì, that Ferrandino always behaved honestly and that vice versa Countess Caterina sent his men to rob him, albeit unsuccessfully:

 Those of Bertenoro and Cesena did not want to give him more provisions: where the Duke of Calabria and he were reluctant.
 Now note, reader, that certainly the Duke of Calabria behaved honestly in these lands and countries, and he did not do what he could have done having become our enemy.
 And when he was our friend he never wanted them to be damaged either in the vineyards or in the branches, and his camp was free and those who brought him provisions wanted them to be well paid, protected and honored, and I never know of a dishonesty of that. encampment: he certainly has a good reputation for it.
 But we have given him well credit, for people were sent after him to steal and take away horses, weapons and robes.